Deltares-research/FAIR-data-reproducible-project-from-scratch/EXERCISE.md

 ## 3.6 Adding scripts to repository

 Finally, we'll add the Python scripts, which are our workflow steps.
-These are already prepared in the folder ``scripts``.
+These are already prepared in the folder [scripts](scripts).
 The scripts are named with a prefix number indicating in which folder under ``src`` they are supposed to be put.
 For example, ``0-download-data.py`` should be moved to the folder ``src/0-setup``.
 Copy all scripts to their respective folder.